RohanVarma007/PACE/README.md

 * General training suggestions
 * Ways to maintain a more sustainable running routine

-The idea isn't to replace a professional coach or medical advice.
+The AI coach is intended as a supportive tool rather than a replacement for professional coaching or medical advice.

-Instead, it acts as an **accessible first layer of guidance** that helps runners think about how they are approaching their training.

 ---